Why is my shut-off valve won't flush

 Plumbing

-The answer to 'why is my shut-off valve won't flush' is that the shut-off valve may be stuck or clogged, preventing water from flowing properly.
-This can be caused by mineral buildup, corrosion, or physical damage to the valve.
+The answer to 'why is my shut-off valve won't flush' is that the shut-off valve may be stuck or malfunctioning, preventing the toilet from flushing properly.
+This is a common issue that can be caused by a few different factors, including mineral buildup, corrosion, or a mechanical problem with the valve itself.

 Step-by-Step Guide